At present, sponsorship offers resettlement to the following people:

 - Are not chosen by sponsors (it is not a route to family reunification)

-- Are included in the government pledge to resettle 23,000 Syrians by 2020
+- Are included in the government pledge to resettle 23,000 refugees by 2020 (VPRS and VCRS schemes)

 The first step is to gather a group together to discuss the idea.
 Community Sponsorship is voluntary and open to all groups.
 The group could come from within your mosque or church or community group.
 It could be formed for the purpose by you and your neighbour.
 It could be something you do with a group of work colleagues.
 Sponsoring is a serious, though very fulfilling, commitment and it needs to involve a number of dedicated people with the time, resources and skills to support a refugee family.